tomm/vga-ez80/README.md

 See [gpiovideo.asm](gpiovideo.asm) and [31khz.asm](31khz.asm).

-The other prototype was interrupt-based.
+The other prototype is interrupt-based.
 It used eZ80F92 PRT timers to interrupt user code in order to output the sync signal, while the picture section of the scanout had to be done at 100% CPU since there was no time left between sync and picture to really yield to an application.
-This left less than 8% CPU for the user programs, but that might still be more grunt than a 4MHz Z80 of bygone times.
+This left less than 6% CPU for the user programs, but that might still be more grunt than a 4MHz Z80 of bygone times.

-In short, only one of my monitors (a very permissive Blaupunkt TV/Monitor) would sync to this signal.
-This is because eZ80 interrupt service time depends on the duration of the active instruction, which can be anything between 1 and 7 (?) cycles.
-This was simply too much jitter for my other monitor.

-I couldn't imagine any solution to this whatsoever, so that's where the experiment ended.

-## Further avenues to explore

-### Optimisation

-The routines are not fully optimised, since foundational issues were still being worked on when the fundamental jitter issue was realised.
-A notable place for optimisation would be return from hsync on blank lines.
-This could be done much sooner after the de-assertion of hsync, giving back more cycles to application code.
+The PRT interrupt handler is subject to 'random' jitter of up to 9 cycles due to the latency of completing the current instruction before servicing the interrupt.
+Despite this, the VGA timing of the interrupt-driven VGA driver is as precise as the no-interrupts version, thanks to some jitter-correcting code on interrupt entry.

 ### More free CPU with 640x350

-Before realising the whole scheme was a bust, I had been planning to adopt VGA standard 640x350 timings.
-These would have given the application code more CPU time, since there are more blank scanlines in this resolution (22%).
+VGA standard 640x350@70Hz timings allow more time for application code, since there are more blank scanlines in this resolution (25%).

-### A nuclear option

-If the eZ80 can't produce a jitter-free sync, an alternative would be to piggy-back on the sync signals produced by the ESP32.
-Providing those to the monitor, with the colour signal coming from the EZ80 GPIO-C, you'd certainly get reliable sync.
-However, the EZ80 would still need to sync to the ESP32's vsync via GPIO interrupts, so you would get an overall picture position jitter which would probably be completely intolerable.
-This is why I never actually explored implementing this.
+I measured 15% CPU free in these modes.

 ## The project in images